shanecelis/bevy_minibuffer/README.md

 ```

 ### Use a `map::Trie`
-Further one can provide a trie map to an arbitary value type `V`.
+Further one can provide a trie that maps to an arbitary value type `V` and
+receive the value `V` type in reponse in addition to the string.

 ```rust ignore
 #[derive(Debug, Clone)]